JasonKleban/hilie-ts/README.md

 - [ ] Add TypeScript type tests and integrate with a test runner (Jest/Mocha)
 - [ ] Provide examples and a tutorial notebook demonstrating a human-in-the-loop labeling workflow

-Contributions welcome!
-If you want a hand adding any of the TODO items above just let me know.